Unconventional superconductivity in nearly flat bands in twisted bilayer graphene: Abstract

 \section{Abstract}

 Flat electronic bands can accommodate a plethora of interaction driven quantum phases, since kinetic energy is quenched therein and electronic interactions therefore prevail.
-Twisted bilayer graphene, near so-called the `magic angles', features \emph{slow} Dirac fermions close to the charge-neutrality point (CNP) and \emph{nearly} flat minibands around $1/4$ and $3/4$ fillings, which have also been observed in recent experiments.
-Starting from a continuum model of \emph{slow} Dirac fermions, we show that with increasing chemical doping away from the CNP, a \emph{time-reversal symmetry breaking, valley pseudo-spin-triplet, topological $p+ip$ superconductor} gradually sets in, when the system resides at the brink of an anti-ferromagnetic ordering (due to strong Hubbard repulsion), in qualitative agreement with experimental findings.
+Twisted bilayer graphene, near so-called the ``magic angles", features \emph{slow} Dirac fermions close to the charge-neutrality point that persist up to high-energies.
+Starting from a continuum model of slow, but strongly interacting Dirac fermions, we show that with increasing chemical doping away from the charge-neutrality point, a time-reversal symmetry breaking, valley pseudo-spin-triplet, topological $p+ip$ superconductor gradually sets in, when the system resides at the brink of an anti-ferromagnetic ordering (due to Hubbard repulsion), in qualitative agreement with recent experimental findings.
 The $p+ip$ paired state exhibits quantized spin and thermal Hall conductivities, polar Kerr and Faraday rotations.
-Our conclusion may also be operative within the minibands around $1/4$ or $3/4$ filling if they can be described in terms of slow Dirac fermions.
+Our conclusions should also be applicable for other correlated two-dimensional Dirac materials.

-\emph{Introduction:} Carbon, owing to its flexibility in chemical bonding, yields a variety of low-dimensional allotropes, such as fullerene, nanotubes, one-atom thin honeycomb crystal - graphene~\cite{CNT-book, katsnelson-book}.
-Due to the van der Waals interaction, next generation of allotropes can be synthesized when a few carbon layers are stacked~\cite{Grigorieva-Geim-Nature2013}, constituting a rich landscape of carbon-based systems, residing at the frontier of modern condensed matter physics.
+\emph{Introduction:} Carbon, owing to its flexibility in chemical bonding, yields a variety of low-dimensional allotropes: fullerene, nanotubes, one-atom thin honeycomb crystal- graphene~\cite{CNT-book, katsnelson-book}.
+Due to the van der Waals interaction, next generation of allotropes can be synthesized by stacking a few carbon layers~\cite{Grigorieva-Geim-Nature2013}.
 For example, monolayer graphene features pseudo-relativistic Dirac fermions at low-energies~\cite{graphene-discovery}, responsible for its unusual electronic properties~\cite{ballistic-graphene,Kim-qhe-monolayer}.
-Furthermore, Bernal arrangement of two graphene layers hosts quadratically dispersing gapless chiral excitations~\cite{bilayer-qhe}, while in rhombohedral trilayer graphene quasiparticles display a cubic dispersion~\cite{zhang2011}, falling outside the realm of standard Fermi liquid and high energy physics.
+Furthermore, Bernal arrangement of two graphene layers hosts quadratically dispersing gapless chiral excitations~\cite{bilayer-qhe}, while in rhombohedral trilayer graphene quasiparticles display cubic dispersion~\cite{zhang2011}, falling outside the realm of standard Fermi liquid.